Sarah Longwell: The Bulwark

-In 2018, Longwell launched The Bulwark, a neoconservative opinion website, with the help of Kristol and conservative radio host Charlie Sykes.
+In 2018, Longwell launched The Bulwark, a conservative opinion website, with the help of Kristol and conservative radio host Charlie Sykes.
 Initially launching as a news aggregator with anti-Trump content, the website revamped into a news and opinion destination, using digital staffers from the now-defunct The Weekly Standard.
 By 2019, The Bulwark had raised about $1 million to establish a "rational, non-Trumpist forum".

 As publisher of The Bulwark, Longwell often guest-writes columns for the website, analyzing political news of the day and pushing back against the pro-Trump movement.
 In February 2021, she lamented the role of certain Republicans in the Capitol riots, urging Americans to "never forget who the enemies of democracy were".
 Longwell supports "principled conservatism", claiming "hope is not lost, people are mostly good (regardless of who they vote for), and that America is going to be okay".

-Longwell also co-hosts The Secret Podcast with Jonathan V. Last and The Next Level Podcast with Last and Tim Miller.
+Longwell also participates in podcasts sponsored by The Bulwark with assorted co-hosts such as Jonathan V. Last, Tim Miller, and George Conway.

 Personal life

-Longwell is lesbian; she married in 2013.
+Longwell married in 2013.
 In 2016, Longwell and her wife had their first child.